bazelbuild/rules_apple/doc/rules-macos.md

 ```

 Builds and bundles an iOS UI `.xctest` test bundle.
 Runs the tests using the
 provided test runner when invoked with `bazel test`.
+When using Tulsi to run
+tests built with this target, `runner` will not be used since Xcode is the test
+runner in that case.

+Note: macOS UI tests are not currently supported in the default test runner.

 The following is a list of the `macos_ui_test` specific attributes; for a list
 of the attributes inherited by all test rules, please check the